pnp/cli-microsoft365/docs/docs/cmd/spo/web/web-get.md

 ## Examples

-Retrieve information about the site _https://contoso.sharepoint.com/subsite_
+Retrieve information about a site

 ```sh
 m365 spo web get --url https://contoso.sharepoint.com/subsite
 ```

-Retrieve information about the site _https://contoso.sharepoint.com/subsite_ along with associated groups for the web
+Retrieve information about a site along with associated groups for the web

 ```sh
 m365 spo web get --url https://contoso.sharepoint.com/subsite --withGroups
 ```

-Retrieve information about the site _https://contoso.sharepoint.com/subsite_ along with the RoleAssignments for the web
+Retrieve information about a site along with the RoleAssignments for the web

 ```sh
 m365 spo web get --url https://contoso.sharepoint.com/subsite --withPermissions